Jazz Vespers

 Pre-Vespers music begins at 4:50pm.
 Freewill offering.

 Another feature in this year’s series is the artwork used for the postcards, posters, and bulletins.
-The artist, Joel Nickel, and his piece “Breaking Out of the Box” — which is displayed at the top of this webpage — conveys colorful concepts, jagged rhythms, and reflections on Christian life that make up the music and messages at a Jazz Vespers service.
+The artist, Joel Nickel, has created a new work of art — which is displayed at the top of this webpage — for the 2025-2026 Jazz Vespers season — conveying colorful concepts, jagged rhythms, and reflections on Christian life that make up the music and messages at a Jazz Vespers service.
 His colorful, frenetic style is the perfect representation of the many emotions depicted by the jazz musicians that have performed in the church over the last decade.
 To learn more about our artist, Joel Nickel, visit his website at joelnickelart.com.

 Please join us as we celebrate this new season and feature these musicians!